deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 that have the same `hash` value are very likely to have the same content and should be treated as duplicates.

+#### Document Type

+The document type is in the column `doctype`.
+The following types are
+distinguished: _toc_, _review_, and _other_.
+The document type is either derived from the directory or optionally from the metadata.
+If the document type cannot be determined, the type _other_ is automatically set.

 #### Language

 The language of the document is given as an ISO-639-2 (B) language